Getting started with your care

 A PCP is usually board certified in either internal (adult) medicine, family medicine, or pediatrics, though gynecologists can also be PCPs.

-Your PCP is your main point of contact for getting health care services, so it's important you find a provider who you trust and feel comfortable with.
+Your PCP is your main point of contact for getting health care services.

-Most health insurance plans have a network of providers you must use to get the best rates.
+Most health insurance plans allow you to switch PCPs whenever you want, so you can always change your mind, too.
+Be sure to search your health plan's provider directory—most insurance plans have a network of providers you must use to get the best rates.
 By using an in-network provider whenever possible, you’ll spend much less on your health care services.

 Each Martin’s Point provider profile includes qualifications and patient satisfactory ratings to help you choose the PCP who is right for you.